-Our skilled and helpful staff will help you ...
+Our skilled and helpful staff will help you:

-- Learn how to write academically. - Show you how to reference and create citations (to prevent you being accused of copying/plagiarism). - Manage your time and find the right study/life balance. - Carry out effective research. - Find the best resources in the Library. - Show you effective note-taking techniques and the use of Mind Mapping systems. - Navigate college computer systems. - Find good quality, reliable information, and avoid fake news.
+- learn how to write academically - show you how to reference and create citations (to prevent you being accused of copying/plagiarism) - manage your time and find the right study/life balance. - carry out effective research - find the best resources in the Library - find effective note-taking techniques and use Mind Mapping systems - navigate college computer systems - find good quality, reliable information, and avoid fake news.